Tom60chat/Microsoft-Rewards-Farmer-Sharp/README.md

 Please read the <a href="https://github.com/Tom60chat/Microsoft-Rewards-Farmer-Sharp#legal"><b>Legal Notice</b></a> before use

-Work on Windows, linux, macOS
+Work on Windows, linux and macOS

 ## Dependencies:
 For `All` platform package you need [.NET Core 6](https://dotnet.microsoft.com/en-us/download/dotnet/6.0/runtime) (Run console apps), otherwise the platform-specific packages are standalone and don't need it.